openvinotoolkit/open_model_zoo/demos/crossroad_camera_demo/cpp/README.md

 ## Demo Output

 The demo uses OpenCV to display the resulting frame with detections rendered as bounding boxes and text.
-In the default mode, during the demo's run it reports **Person Detection time** - inference time for the Person/Vehicle/Bike Detection network.
+In the default mode, the demo reports **Person Detection time** - inference time for the Person/Vehicle/Bike Detection network.

 If Person Attributes Recognition or Person Reidentification Retail are enabled, the additional info below is reported also:

 * **Person Attributes Recognition time** - Inference time of Person Attributes Recognition averaged by the number of detected persons.
 * **Person Reidentification time** - Inference time of Person Reidentification averaged by the number of detected persons.

-On completion the demo reports:

-* **FPS**: average rate of video frame processing (frames per second).
-* **Latency**: average time required to process one frame (from reading the frame to displaying the results).

-You can use these metrics to measure application-level performance.

 ## See Also